 Maximum Comment Length - For comment fields, the maximum number of characters the user can type

-Special authorizations: For the items bulleted below, the level of authority required to perform those functions (e.g., Edit Rights to the target project or resource, Node Admin rights to the WBS or OBS node that the target project or resource is associated with, or overall Administrator Rights).
+Special authorizations: For the items bulleted below, the level of authority required to perform those functions (e.g., P2 or R2 Edit Rights to the target project or resource (respectively), P3 or R3 Node Admin rights to the OBS node that the target project or resource is associated with, or overall Administrator Rights).

 - Project Initiation Approval

 - Project Delete

 Enable Actual Edit on Assignment Views – allows editing of actuals when toggled to Actuals on Assignment Views.
 If not checked, the actuals shown are read only.